Dende: Oh? I'm sorry, I'm having a hard time hearing you over the smell of my people's blood on your hands.

 - In Catwoman, Catwoman once deliberately refused to rescue Black Mask from falling to his death from a penthouse.
 Since Black Mask had spent the last several issues doing unbelievably horrible things to her friends and relatives and had just tried to torture her to death, this could probably be forgiven.
 Unfortunately it didn't work.

-- Green Lantern: Sodom Yat hated the xenophobia of his homeworld Daxam.
+- Green Lantern: Sodam Yat hated the xenophobia of his homeworld Daxam.
 It reached a peak in his childhood when he befriended an alien named Tessog that had crashlanded on Daxam.
-Sodom's parents brainwashed Sodom and murdered Tessog.
-Sodom realized the truth after seeing his friend's stuffed corpse in a museum.
+Sodam's parents brainwashed Sodam and murdered Tessog.
+Sodam realized the truth after seeing his friend's stuffed corpse in a museum.
 He repaired his friend's ship vowing to leave the planet forever when the Green Lantern ring appeared and gave him another out.
-Years later, when the Sinestro Corp attacked Daxam, Sodom seriously considered leaving the planet to its fate.
+Years later, when the Sinestro Corps attacked Daxam, Sodam seriously considered leaving the planet to its fate.

 - For Better or for Worse: In Michael's book Stone Season, the heroine suffers constant abuse and suffering at the hands of her cruel, controlling husband.
 In the climax, she goes out to search for him after he spends too long out on a ride, and finds him lying in the snow, injured.
 She simply turns around and heads home without him, leaving him to die.

 - Dragon Ball Z Abridged: Following the scene where Krillin has mortally wounded Vegeta (as Vegeta requested), Dende is understandably unwilling to heal him on account of his partaking in the Namekian genocide.
 He reluctantly does so when Piccolo points out how screwed they are without Vegeta's assistance.